10 Best Things to Do in Shiga

 8. Unique Art Museums

-There are several unique art museums in Shiga Prefecture, and visiting some is one of the best things to in Shiga.
-MIHO Museum is created by the Chinese-American architect I.M.
-Pei, who is known for designing the glass pyramid at the Louvre Museum in Paris.
-It exhibits numerous artworks created, based on cherry blossoms that symbolize the spring in Japan.
-Sagawa Art Museum, located near Lake Biwa, is one of the most popular art museums in Shiga.
-It is also interesting that its main building is floating on the water.
+One of the most outstanding museums in Japan, MIHO Museum is also located in Shiga.
+The architecture of the museum was created by the Chinese-American architect I.M.
+Pei, who is also known for designing the glass pyramid at the Louvre Museum in Paris.
+In 2018, it was used as a venue for Louis Vuitton’s fashion show.
+The museum exhibits numerous artworks created, based on cherry blossoms that symbolize the spring in Japan.

 9. Ogoto Onsen